 Air conditioning systems use a chemical compound called refrigerant that turns liquid into gas at lower temperatures.
 This refrigerant moves through the air conditioning system, absorbing heat from your home and transferring it outdoors in a continuous cycle.

 Before understanding how a central air conditioning works, it is essential to know the key components of a central air conditioning unit.
-A typical central air conditioning system normally includes:

 - a thermostat that controls the operation of the system,